-Full-time 6 credits

-Half-time 3 credits or less
+Full-time Half-time 6 credits 3 credits or less

 ACADEMIC YEAR

 The academic year begins in June and ends in May.
 The first term is summer, which is made up of course scheduling in two-week periods.
 The first semester would be in the month of August and ends in December before Christmas.
 The second semester begins in January and ends in May.